Diamond Girl (film): Plot

 Claire and Regan conclude that Bernier intends to bottle cheap wine from his other holdings with the Napa Hill label.
 As their charade continues, Claire begins to fall in love with Regan.
 Meanwhile, Denny grows increasingly jealous and when Regan leaves town for a few days, Denny asks Claire to dinner.
 During the romantic dinner, Regan shows up unexpectedly and breaks up the date—clearly jealous.

 Bernier eventually agrees to Regan's demand for an additional two million dollars.
 At Napa Hills, Regan confesses to Claire his unhappiness with selling the property that was first purchased by his grandfather.
 Regan's mother Abby (Dyan Cannon) hopes that they will not sell and that Regan will stay and manage the vineyard himself.
 Regan shows Claire the property, and the two share an intimate kiss.
-Later, however, Claire is heartbroken when she overhears Regan tell his mother that he plans to leave for London.
+Later, however, Claire is heartbroken when she overhears Regan telling his mother that he plans to leave for London.
 Denny arrives to see Claire crying and confesses that it was competition with Regan that drove him to pursue her.
 He talks her into pretending to be in love with him in order to make Regan jealous.

 At the closing, Regan makes additional demands and negotiations eventually fall apart.
 That night, after seeing his brother kiss Claire, Regan comes to Claire's room and the two make passionate love.
-The next morning, Regan attempts to leave for London—unable to commit to his feelings for Claire—but Denny talks him into returning to her, telling him that he has to stop running away from the things that he loves.
+The next morning, Regan attempts to leave for London—unable to commit to his feelings for Claire—but Denny talks him into returning to her, telling him that he has to stop running away from the things he loves.
 Back at the vineyard, Regan finally confesses his love to Claire, and the two begin a new life together at Napa Hills.